xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2015-11-15-adding-cloudapp-dns-to-azure-vm.md

 - Azure
 ---

 I've recently just deployed a new Azure Linux VM for hosting a [Discourse][1] instance I run and noticed that is didn't have a DNS entry on cloudapp.net.
-Lasttime I deployed one it was instantly given one in the format `server-name.cloudapp.net`, but this time it wasn't and I had to set it up by myself.
+Last time I deployed one it was instantly given one in the format `server-name.cloudapp.net`, but this time it wasn't and I had to set it up by myself.

+I suspect it is something new for [Resource Managed][12] deployments.

 Here's a list of the steps you need to follow if you ever need to do the same.